awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 For long commands, we use an escape character \(`\`\) to split a command over multiple lines\.

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.
+For help setting up a development environment in Windows, see [Setting up a development environment in Windows](applications-devenvwindows.md)\.

 You use Python to develop AWS Panorama applications and install tools with pip, Python's package manager\.
 If you don't already have Python, [install the latest version](https://www.python.org/downloads/)\.
 If you have Python 3 but not pip, install pip with your operating system's package manager, or install a new version of Python, which comes with pip\.